Strasbourg l'européenne

 Occasion: Unlike other countries which generally celebrate their independence, the UK (United Kingdom) celebrates the birth of its monarch as its national day.
 The birthday of Queen Elizabeth II (who became Queen in 1952) is usually celebrated on the 2nd Saturday in June, although she was born on April 21, 1926.
 It has long been customary to celebrate the monarch’s birthday in the summer.

-Since 1805, the official celebration of the sovereign has been marked by a military parade “Tooping the color”.
+Since 1805, the official celebration of the sovereign has been marked by a military parade “Trooping the colour”.

 > Click on the flag to see the country’s file